enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

 Corresponding to this document is an RSpec test suite.

-The plan is that the first, _OOImplementationNotes_, contain all the code, in sequence (with the associated major head identified), as found in this document (WSE Implementation Notes).
+In an earlier draft, file _OOImplementationNotes_, contained all the code, in sequence (with the associated major head identified), as found in this document (WSE Implementation Notes).
+Although updated to draft v0.5, that RSpec file is deprecated, and is slated for removal after draft v0.5.

+Instead, each code snippet is provided separately, as, for example,  `spec --color spec/00ImplNotes_Code09_5-10_spec.rb -f s`.

+These may be run in suites through use of the provided Rakefile, using the form `rake spec:suite:code_9_5`, for example.
+See the Rakefile.

-The remaining files are by topic, somewhat overlapping with _00ImplementationNotes_, and with each other on common topics.
-These files also contain documentation and tests for various features, inconsistencies, nits, and bugs -- most of which are __not__ discussed in this document, and are __not__ included in the _00_ file.
+The remaining files are by topic, somewhat overlapping with the _00ImplNotes_Code_ files, and with each other on common topics.
+These files also contain documentation and tests for various features, inconsistencies, nits, and bugs -- most of which are __not__discussed in this document, and are __not__ included in the _00ImplNotes_ files.

--   00ImplementationNotes_spec.rb
+-   00ImplementationNotes_spec.rb (Deprecated, removed after draft v0.5)
+-   00ImplNotes_Codexx_yy-zz_spec.rb
--   01helpers_spec.rb
+-   01helpers_spec.rb (a focus on the new, aliased, or changed helpers)
 -   02initialwspc_spec.rb
 -   03nesting_spec.rb
--   04preserve_spec.rb
+-   04preserve_spec.rb (see 05preformatted for more, and comparisons)
--   05preformatted_spec.rb
+-   05preformatted_spec.rb (w/ comparisons of tag and ContentBlock combos)
 -   06mixedcontent_spec.rb
 -   07hamlcomments_spec.rb
 -   08htmlcomments_spec.rb